Iraklis Mitsopoulos: Biography

 Iraklis Mitsopoulos was born in Patras in 1816.
 His father's name was Anastasios, descended from the Rizou family of Epirus.
 Iraklis received his early education on the island of Aegina.
-With a scholarship awarded by Ioannis Kapodistrias, he started attending the University of Munich from 1834 to 1837.
+With a scholarship awarded by Ioannis Kapodistrias, he started attending the Ludwig-Maximilians-Universität München from 1834 to 1837.
 Hercules graduated with a philosophy degree, which at the time encompassed the natural sciences.
 Chemistry, biology, physics, mathematics, zoology, botany, geology, and mineralogy were part of the field of study.
 Friedrich Wilhelm Joseph Schelling was one of his teachers.
 Iraklis continued his education at the University of Berlin from 1838 to 1844, when he returned to Greece.

 Mitsopoulos became the first professor of natural history in Greece.
 He initially taught physical geography.
 As the natural sciences were not separated from the philosophical school until the early 1900s, he joined the philosophical school at the University of Athens.
 He taught zoology, paleontology, mineralogy, and geology for over forty-seven years.

 By 1848, Mitsopoulos also taught physics, logic, and psychology at the Rizarios School and the Arsakeio School for Girls.
 He was a member and president of the Society of the Friends of Education.
 From the years 1851–1855, he became a member of the Scientific Association of Archaeological Society.
 In 1853, he played an active role in the paleontological excavations at Pikermi in Athens, Greece.

 Mitsopoulos served as Dean of the School of Philosophy four times.
 He was also the president of the University of Athens during the academic year 1864–1865.
 Anastasios Christomanos and Mitsopoulos played a pivotal scientific role at the volcanic eruption of the Santorini caldera in 1866.
 Christomanos brought the spectroscope to Greece and used the instrument to study the volcano.
 In 1867, Mitsopoulos wrote a book about the earthquakes of Aigio and Kefalonia.
 Mitsopoulos wrote different articles on the physical sciences.
 He was co-founder of the Museum of Physical Geography, and director of its Zoological Department.
 He was the founder and lifelong President of the Zoological Museum, located in the north wing of the university's main building.
 Several paleontological species were named after him.